 Science Proves Extreme Stretching Works

 The anabolic potential for rapid gains in muscle mass using tension-induced overload was demonstrated in a now famous study conducted by J. Antonio and his research team.
 In this carefully planned out experiment, progressive stretch overload was used to produce a [massive] increase in muscle mass over a 28 day period.1

 Although this study used a non-human subject protocol, the data collected is far too impressive to be ignored by any hypertrophy-seeking bodybuilder.
-You can read up more on this study here.

 |EXTREME FASCIAL STRETCHING|